 Compare roles in health

-Not sure where to start with the hundreds of careers in health?
+Not sure where to start with the hundreds of NHS careers?
 Use our compare roles section to get bite-size information on the entry requirements and training, pay and conditions, prospects and skills needed of up to three roles.
 If there is something that you think you could do, then get more in-depth information on the role.

 Don't forget, you can also save your role comparisons by registering with us.

-Biomedical scientists carry out a range of laboratory and scientific tests to support the diagnosis and treatment of disease.
+Biomedical scientists conduct laboratory and scientific tests to support the diagnosis and treatment of disease.

 An accredited degree and registration with the Health and Care Professions Council.
 Occasionally there are trainee biomedical scientist positions for applicants with relevant A levels or appropriate level 3 qualifications.